Twilight Eyes: Plot summary

 Together they set out on a personal mission to wage a secret war against the monsters in a small mining town named Yontsdown, Pennsylvania, the seeming center of their cruel and brutal version of civilization.
-There they would discover and face the ultimate, diabolical plans the goblins had for the world and all of mankind.
+There they discover and face the ultimate plans that the goblins have for the world and all of mankind.

 Differences in the two versions

 This book was released in two entirely different forms.
 The first hardback printing was actually only the first half of the story.
 The full text appeared for the first time in America in the paperback edition.
 The hardback was first released in a limited edition with four variations: